stride3d/stride-docs/en/manual/scenes/prefabs/override-prefab-properties.md

 ![](media/lamppost-prefab.png)

 The lamppost prefab is composed of three entities: a column, a pillar, and a spot light.
-These are listed in the Entity tree in the Prefab editor.
+These are listed in the Entity tree in the prefab editor.

 TODO: IMAGE